EUDAT-Training/B2SHARE-Training/02_List_existing_records.md

 # List existing records
+This guide will elaborate on the possiblities regarding listing of existing records in paginated form and records of specific communities.

 ### Setup your connection
 Please make sure your machine has been properly set up to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.